Neal E. Boyd: Death and tributes

 The following day, NBC said in a statement via America's Got Talent: "We are very saddened to hear that one of our 'AGT family members', Neal E. Boyd, has passed away.
 Our hearts are with Neal’s loved ones during this difficult time."
-And former AGT judge Piers Morgan expressed his sadness at the news, sharing a photo of him on Twitter with Boyd following his win on the third season and writing: "Very sad to hear...(He was a) Lovely guy with a wonderful voice."
+Former AGT Judge Piers Morgan expressed his sadness at the news, sharing a photo of him on Twitter with Boyd following his win on the third season and writing: "Very sad to hear...(He was a) Lovely guy with a wonderful voice."

 A private funeral was held on June 15, 2018.
 On June 17, ten years after Boyd auditioned for AGT, the Southeast Missourian newspaper published an editorial titled "Neal Boyd blessed us all with his God-given talent."
 It concluded with: "Boyd lived a short life, but he left behind a legacy of making the most of his God-given talent through hard work, dedication and passion.
 He used his gifts to inspire and lift others and will be greatly missed."

 A complete obituary ran in the Southeast Missourian on November 10, 2018 and an obituary ran in the St. Louis Post-Dispatch the following day just ahead of the public memorial service.

 On November 18, on what would have been Boyd's 43rd birthday, friends and family gathered for a public memorial inside Academic Hall on the campus of Southeast Missouri State University.
-The celebration included testimony from the former Missouri Lt.
-Gov. Peter Kinder, a video clip of Boyd from America's Got Talent, music from his albums, a live performance, personal stories, and an audio recording he made about what he would want to say to family and friends if he had to say goodbye.
+The celebration included testimony from the former Missouri lieutenant governor Peter Kinder, a video clip of Boyd from America's Got Talent, music from his albums, a live performance, personal stories, and an audio recording he made about what he would want to say to family and friends if he had to say goodbye.

 In February 2019, Britain's Got Talent winner Paul Potts reminded viewers about the legacy of Boyd, after his performance of "Nessun dorma" on America's Got Talent: The Champions.
 Host Terry Crews said: "Now, Paul, I understand you have someone really special you'd love to dedicate your performance to tonight."
 Potts replied: "There is an America’s Got Talent winner that isn’t here tonight: Neal E. Boyd.
 Like me, he came on as an underdog, he gave his all (gave us all his story) and he won (with his heart), and one thing you could never take away is the fact that he is a champion.
 He is a winner."